mflova/mflova-chrome-setup/README.md

 Since this plugin based on Vimium does not work in google chrome new tabs, it is recommmended to install "New tab redirect" plugin and set a page like "blank.org".

-General note: For websites, it is used: w(t)(identifier_web) being t the possibility to open the page in a new tab and the identifier is tipically the ifrst key of the website.
-For repositories, the command is w(t)r(identifier_web).
+General note: For websites, it is used: w<key_that_identifies_web> and for repositories is r<key_that identifies_web>.
+If any of these letters are capital ones, the website will be opened in a new tab.

 |Command/shortcut| Description|
 |----------------|------------|